jsuarezruiz/xamarin-forms-perf-playground/README.md

 ![Images](images/imageperf.png)

+In Xamarin.Forms 4.0 there are improvements related to image management.
+You can find a sample and Excel with comparative data between 3.6 and 4.0.
+After several measurements and making averages, the image memory consumption has dropped by 15% on average.

 ### IoC

 Comparative performance in the registry and in the dependency resolution of the most used containers when developing with Xamarin.Forms: